typography

 —Antoine de Saint-Exupéry

 - Dinkuses are used to divide text or sections, or for completely ornamental reasons.
 These can take the form of increased whitespace but symbols like three spaced asterisks or bullets in a row (∗ ∗ ∗), asterisms (⁂), or fleurons (❦) may be used as well.
-In HTML, the
+The HTML

 <hr>